techiesakar/petlovethis/README.md

 ## Credits

-The Pet Love This theme was created by [Your Name] and is based on the Underscores starter theme
+The Pet Love This theme was created by Sakar Aryal

 ## License